jundalisay/superb/content/en/maharlika/history/pigafetta/simplified-pigafetta3.md

 ## Palawan

-About 25 leguas west northwest from Cagayan is the large island of Palawan which has rice, ginger, swine, goats, fowls, bananas one-half braza long and as thick as the arm (they are excellent, the others are one palmo and less in length, and are much better than all the others), cocoanuts, camotes [batate], sugarcane, and roots resembling turnips in taste.
+About 25 leguas west northwest from Cagayan is the large island of Palawan which has:
+- rice
+- ginger
+- swine
+- goats
+- fowls
+- bananas 1/2 braza long and as thick as the arm
+  - They are excellent and are much better than all the others
+  - The others are 1 palmo and less in length
+- coconuts
+- camotes [batate]
+- sugarcane
+- roots resembling turnips in taste.

 Rice is cooked there under the fire in bamboos or in wood and it lasts better than that cooked in earthen pots.
 - We called that land the land of promise, because we suffered great hunger before we found it.